 The electrical system requires minimal maintenance under normal circumstances.
 Most electrical maintenance in the recreational vehicle involves the chassis and auxiliary batteries.
 Keeping the batteries properly maintained will help to eliminate many frustrating electrical problems.

 GENERATOR POWER SYSTEM

-The generator is another area in which simple preventive maintenance can head off problems before they happen.
+problems before they happen.
 Read the manual supplied with the generator in the Owner's Information Kit for the care and maintenance required on a regular basis.